xlegend1024/used-car-price-prediction/README.md

 Factors that are affecting price of used car are that

-- `manufacturer` - Ferrari, Tesla or Aston-martin such brand contribute price because retail price is expensive
+- `manufacturer` - Ferrari, Tesla or Aston-martin, the car brand contribute used car price because retail price (MSRP) is expensive
 - `odometer` - Very strong negative correlrated to the price of used car